Chatham Area Transit (CAT)

 447-4026 | www.connectonthedot.com

 The DOT is a fare-free service of Savannah Mobility Management System, a public-private partnership created to help visitors and residents get around downtown.
-Included in the system are 30-passenger shuttles serving 10 stops in the Historic District; and a 54-passenger authentic 1930s streetcar with seven stops along River Street.
+Included in the system are 30-passenger shuttles serving 12 stops in the Historic District; a 54-passenger authentic 1930s streetcar with six stops along River Street; and the Savannah Belles Ferry (see below).

 Port of Savannah – Georgia Ports Authority